ibozev/rest_api_project/README.md

 # rest_api_test_project
-University project, which demonstrates usage of REST API
+University project, which demonstrates usage of open source REST API.
+The API results are visualized with OpenLayers map.